andremetelo/MySQLConnectorWrapper-for-Robotframework/README.md

 # MySQLConnectorWrapper-for-Robotframework
 A simple to use MSQL Connector Wrap to be imported into Robotframework

-Simply install MysqlConnector for python on your system, put the wrapper file into a directory used by RobotFramework and import it with a Library statement.
+Simply install MysqlConnector, UUID, unidecode for python on your system, put the wrapper file into a directory used by RobotFramework and import it with a Library statement.

 Note that current version of Mysqlconnector will fail on Python 2.7 due to the heavy use of f strings in a few of the modules.
 So you need to have your RobotFramework environment setup to use Python 3.